-The walkouts among thousands of employees last Thursday to protest the company’s mishandling of sexual harassment claims reflect what protestors call depraved indifference by management to address what they assert is rampant sexism, racism, unethical government contracts, and a general lack of transparency — and this list reflects the growing frustration being felt both inside and outside the company.
+Walkouts among thousands of employees earlier this month were made in protest of the company’s alleged mishandling of sexual harassment claims and reflect what protestors call blatant disregard by management to address what they assert is rampant sexism, racism, unethical government contracts, and a general lack of transparency — and this list reflects the growing frustration being felt both inside and outside the company.

 Google has not denied the allegations in the article.
 Google CEO Sundar Pichai and Larry Page, a co-founder of Google and CEO of its parent company, Alphabet, apologized in an email to company employees last week and said that the company has fired another 48 Google employees over sexual harassment claims in the past two years, but that none of those employees received payouts.